mekaron/articles/agilecontent/fromprojecttoprocess.md

 But you can only know which method you have to choose if you can measure the effect of your improvements by looking at the business metrics.
 And for this, you need to include making your product multilingual in your value stream.
 And this means that translation is a part of your primary operational processes and should not be handled in a project organization, nor in a secundary process.
 There is no such thing as a translation process, there are multiple primary processes that have a multilingual component.
 Including activities in your primary process is the only way to discover which of your activities add value to your product.

-So what is the difference between a project and a process?
-And why does it matter?

-"Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result."

-And what is the difference between a project manager and a process manager?

-A project manager makes sure all tasks are done in order to receive a result that are set for that project.
-A process manager continuously improves the process and is therefore more concerned with the quality of the process, rather than a deadline.
-Where of course the belief is that a process of high quality always leads to a predictable and qualitative result.

 So what happens if you treat translation as a project?